Amanur Rahman Khan Rana

-Amanur Rahman Khan Rana (born 6 October 1967) is a Bangladesh Awami League politician and a former Jatiya Sangsad member from Tangail-3 constituency from November 2012 until January 2019.
+Amanur Rahman Khan Rana (born 6 October 1967) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Tangail-3 constituency.

 Background and career

 Rana's uncle, Shamsur Rahman Khan Shahjahan (d.
 2012), served as the Jatiya Sangsad member from the Tangail-3 constituency during 1973–1979 and 1986–1988.
 He brought the two brothers – Rana and Aminur Rahman Khan Bappy – into politics.
-After Bangladesh Nationalist Party came to power in 2001, Rana and Bappy, and another brother Shahidur Rahman Khan Mukti were arrested in the anti-crime drive Operation Clean Heart.
+After the Bangladesh Nationalist Party came to power in 2001, Rana and Bappy, and another brother Shahidur Rahman Khan Mukti were arrested in the anti-crime drive Operation Clean Heart.
 Bappy was murdered in 2003 and Rana became more involved - he became religious affairs secretary of the district Awami League in 2004 and Shahjahan became the president.

 On 18 November 2012, Rana contested as an independent candidate at the Tangail-3 parliamentary election after the death of the then member of parliament, Mohammad Matiur Rahman.
 He won the election defeating the Awami League candidate Shahidul Islam Lebu and became the new representative on 26 November.
-Earlier, on 16 November, Awami League Presidium Member Sheikh Fazlul Karim Selim had announced Rana's expulsion from the party at an election meeting in favour of Lebu at Ghatail High School ground.
+Earlier, on 16 November, Awami League presidium member Sheikh Fazlul Karim Selim had announced Rana's expulsion from the party at an election meeting in favour of Lebu at Ghatail High School ground.

-Rana again became lawmaker from the same constituency following the 5 January 2014 election – uncontested and as an Awami League candidate.
+Rana again became a lawmaker from the same constituency following the 5 January 2014 election – uncontested and as an Awami League candidate.

 Criminal charges

 Rana and his three younger brothers have been accused in various cases over allegations including murder, attempted murder, land grabbing and extortion.
 As of 2016, total 44 cases have been brought against Rana.
 The charges include two separate killings of a Tangail Chhatra Dal vice-president Abdur Rouf and municipality councillor Rumi Chowdhury in 2004.
-The two cases were termed politically motivated”and withdrawn by the Awamu League government in 2013.
+The two cases were termed "politically motivated" and withdrawn by the Awamu League government in 2013.